puru444/Supervised_Learning/README.md

 # Supervised Learning
-CASE STUDY: Credit Risk Resampling, using Logistic Regression Algorithm.
+CASE STUDY: Credit Risk Evaluation for Loans, using the Logistic Regression Algorithm.

 **Report Findings with Detailed Explanation**